How to get help with LEO

 Turnitin is an electronic text matching system that compares text in a student’s assignment against a database of sources.
 These include electronic text on the internet, published works, commercial databases and assignments previously submitted to Turnitin by students in universities all over the world, as well as assignments obtained from Internet sites that sell student papers.

 Turnitin allows students to upload their assignments in a digital format.
 In order to produce an originality report, submissions require selectable text.
 Turnitin can accept a wide range of file types if the setting "allow submission of any file type" is ticked, however only files with selectable text will produce an originality report.

-The Framework for academic integrity describes the responsibilities of faculties, school, staff and students in maintaining and improving academic integrity, and the commitment of ACU to promote academic honesty as one of its core values.
+The Academic integrity and misconduct policy and procedures describes the responsibilities of faculties, school, staff and students in maintaining and improving academic integrity, and the commitment of ACU to promote academic honesty as one of its core values.